 Actually, if I had gotten pregnant as soon as we started trying for number two, the gap would have been a lot closer.
 Clearly God knew what he was doing because we had to wait 10 months before I conceived my youngest … and last!
 I know many people have children a lot closer than my two are, but I really did struggle to cope with two under two for the first two years.

 The Pros of Having Your Kids Close Together

 That said, I love my girls and I wouldn’t change a thing.
 Okay, that’s a lie.
 I’d get more help … actually, I’d accept more help.
 I’d demand more help!

-But moving on and accepting the way it is, here is a list of what I love about the fact that they are only 23 months apart.
+But moving on and accepting the way it is, here is a list of what I love about the fact that they are less than two years apart.

 Sharing is caring

-They are close enough in age to have shared interests in terms of toys, TV programmes, friends, etc. And they can play together and occupy each other when forced to.
+They are close enough in age to have shared interests in terms of toys, TV programmes, friends, etc. And they can play together and occupy each other when they really have to.
 I mean, isn’t that half the reason to have a second child – company for the other?

 On The Bright Side of Nappy changes!

 I only spent four years in nappy hell.
 You know, the place where you feel like all you do is wipe your kids’ butts and throw sh*t covered money in the bin to add to the pollution of the planet … those years.
 I am grateful there were only four consecutive years of this phase.
 Personally, I don’t think I’d have coped if I’d had to stop and then start again a few years later.